 What is the historical context of The Kiss?

-The Kiss was painted by Gustav Klimt between 1907 and 1908, during the height of the Art Nouveau movement.
-This period was characterized by a focus on decorative arts, organic forms, and a departure from traditional artistic conventions, reflecting the cultural and social changes occurring in Europe at the time.
+The Kiss was created during the height of the Art Nouveau movement in the early 20th century, specifically between 1907 and 1908.
+This period was characterized by a focus on decorative arts, organic forms, and a departure from traditional artistic conventions.

 The Kiss explores themes of love, intimacy, and the union of opposites.
-The figures are depicted in an embrace, symbolizing a deep emotional connection, while the contrasting patterns and colors reflect the complexity of relationships.
+The figures are enveloped in a golden aura, symbolizing the transcendence of physical love into a spiritual connection.

 Who are the figures depicted in The Kiss?